Antony is a Business Development Manager responsible Europe at Seedrs, leading pan-European equity crowdfunding platform.

 What do you think will be the impact of digitalization on the education sector, especially in the new normal?
 Can you give some examples of such digitalization processes?

-Main impacts does realisation has on the education sector but one thing that I am hopeful about is that it will increase access and you know areas and regions that don't have the infrastructure yeah it will be hopefully accelerated and you'll see more students having access to a wider range of education tools.
+There are a lot of possible impacts that digitalization can have on the education sector but one thing that I am hopeful about is that it will increase access.
+You know areas and regions that don't have the infrastructure yeah it will be hopefully accelerated and you'll see more students having access to a wider range of education tools.
 But on the other side, there’s the issue of the lack of social skill development and human interaction that is going to be especially challenging and it's not just till this pandemic it under control but it's really long-term because those windows of development have been passed.

 What about human interaction and education, what parts can be considered okay to digitalize, and how will the personal human interaction be integrated in the process?
 And how much do you think the impact of COVID harmed the present generation who are in schools and universities?